-Pittsburghers may think humidity is a bad thing with our notoriously humid, hot summers, but in the winter time, humidity can be controlled to help keep much-needed moisture in the air and prevent a range of issues that dry air can cause.
+Pittsburghers may think the humidity is a bad thing with our notoriously humid, hot summers, but in the wintertime, humidity can be controlled to help keep much-needed moisture in the air and prevent a range of issues that dry air can cause.

 Signs Your Home has Low Humidity

 When you deal with low humidity or dry air in your home, you can encounter many problems for you, your family, and your home.
 Signs that you are experiencing low humidity include

 If you’ve noticed that your lips are cracked, or your hands are drier than usual, using lotion may not be the best remedy.
 Low humidity in your home can cause your skin to dry out more easily which cannot be fixed by lotion alone.
 Adding the right amount of moisture back into the air is the best way to have your skin feeling great.

 One of the most noticeable signs of low humidity is an increase in static.
 When you have excessively dry air in your home, it serves as the perfect environment for static to build up.
 If you’ve been getting shocked when you touch your doorknobs or the couch, you are likely experiencing low humidity.

 Your throat and nose use moist membranes to filter out microbes to keep your respiratory system in good working order.
 When the air is dry, it can wreak havoc on your sinuses, causing you to suffer from itchy nasal passages.
 Dry nasal passages can be painful and may even lead to nosebleeds if the humidity in your home isn’t balanced.

 Keep in mind that germs thrive in low humidity environments, so by accurately controlling your home’s humidity, you can help keep your family healthier throughout the winter season.